 Requesting a Roommate that Currently Lives Off Campus

-If you are thinking of moving off campus, this resource provides an up-to-date hub of rental resources and useful advice, Western’s Off-Campus Living provides first-time renters with a solid framework for safe and responsible living.
+If you are thinking of moving off campus, Western’s Off-Campus Living provides an up-to-date hub of rental resources and useful advice as a guide for safe and responsible living.

 How to Cancel